Keystone Science School

 The Employee Experience

-It’s the goal that each KSS Summer Camp staff looks back on the past summer as their Best Summer Ever!
-Working as a camp counselor or support staff can be an amazing experience, full of new friendships, tons of laughter, and amazing adventures.
-Summer camp is a magical place, and in full transparency, it’s a lot of work!
-At KSS, we strive for a One-Team mentality so all staff help out across all programs and departments.
-This creates an incredible community and culture, but expect to work very long days (15+ hours, 6 days a week).
+We want each camp staff member to look back on their summer at KSS as their Best Summer Ever!
+Working at camp can be an amazing experience, full of new friendships, tons of laughter, and amazing adventures.
+Summer camp is a magical place, and in full transparency, it’s one of the most challenging jobs you will ever have.

 Ideal Candidate